nataliakartasheva/Digit-classification-with-the-Kernel-Perceptron/README.md

 # Digit-classification-with-the-Kernel-Perceptron
-Digit classification with the Kernel Perceptron
+Implementing Kernel Perceptron from scratch on MNIST dataset for multiclass classification of handwritten digits